Vonng/pigsty/conf/README.md

 ## Default Templates

-If `-m <mode>` is specified, corresponding `<mode>.yml` is used, otherwise pigsty will auto-selected the following singleton templates according to your OS distribution:
+Pigsty will auto-select the following singleton templates according to your OS distribution (if configure mode is not specified):

 * [el8.yml](el8.yml): EL8, Rocky 8.9 and compatible OS
 * [debian12.yml](debian12.yml): Debian 12 bookworm and compatible OS